Statistics 234

 Using generative AI tools such as ChatGPT to help with your project is allowed.
 In my own testing of ChatGPT, it often has good points but makes many mistakes.
 It could be a useful tool for suggesting ideas (and to chat about the material with or compare answers with) but it is error-prone (particularly concerning technical/mathematical material).
 The references are often completely fictious.
 Furthermore, working hard on the project is crucial for learning and to help you grow in independence.
 So even if ChatGPT did excellent writing ICML-style papers, relying on it too much would be harmful for you.
 In any case, your project and poster must reflect your own understanding of the material, explained in your own way, rather than being copied from any other source.

 Posters: On 4/24 we will hold a poster session during class.
 Your poster should provide a summary of your project.
 Posters will be due in Canvas at 5pm on Tuesday 4/23.
 An example poster can be found here.
 Here is a pptx format for the poster.
-You can make 6 highly informative (non-dense) slides and display them in 2 x 3 or 3 x 2 format as in this pptx file.
+You should make 6 highly informative (non-dense) slides and display them in 2 x 3 or 3 x 2 format as in this pptx file.
 Other creative formats are also welcome.